 A student holding a bachelor’s degree from an accredited Indiana institution other than Ball State who wants to be recommended for a teaching license by Ball State University must be admitted as a regular graduate or postgraduate student and must meet the requirements of the approved university teacher education program.

 SCHOOL SERVICES INITIAL PRACTITIONER LICENSE

 Upon completion of a bachelor’s degree, persons interested in pursuing school counselor licenses must apply to the Graduate School to be admitted to graduate study.
-After being admitted to graduate study, application must be made to the Department of Counseling Psychology and Guidance Services to pursue the master’s degree in Counseling (School Track).
+After being admitted to graduate study, application must be made to the Department of Counseling Psychology and Guidance Services to pursue the master’s degree in Counseling (School Concentration).
 Completion of this master’s degree allows for the recommendation for a school counselor’s license.
 According to state statute, candidates for licensure must provide evidence of current CPR/AED certification and documentation that they have completed suicide prevention training prior to license recommendation.

 This license will require a minimum of a master’s degree in School Psychology or a related field.
 The school psychologist license will state “All Schools” under school settings, since the standards ensure that the school psychologist will be well versed in curriculum, pedagogy, and student characteristics of all development levels.
 According to state statute, candidates for licensure must provide evidence of current CPR/AED certification documentation that they have completed suicide prevention training prior to license recommendation.